-#14 4 reasons pre-recorded lessons are your best option
+#14 Pre-recorded lessons may be your best option

 Live video lessons may seem the obvious solution to remote schooling, but pre-recording videos could be a better option, says one international school head.